 All vehicles parked on campus, including those of guests, must be registered with the Department of Public Safety.
 Each campus has designated areas for permit parking.
 Vehicles that do not observe posted parking instructions will be ticketed and fined.
 Vehicles that receive more than one summons may have a parking immobilizer placed on the vehicle and/or may be towed.
-A cost of \$25 must be paid to the Department of Public Safety to have the immobilizer removed.
-A Parking Manual is available from the Department of Public Safety at the time you register your car.
+A cost must be paid to the Department of Public Safety to have the immobilizer removed.
+A Parking Manual is available from the Department of Public Safety when you register your car.